 Additional courses in the first year

-In addition to the Core Courses in the first year, the following courses must also be completed:
+In addition to the Compulsory Courses in the first year, the following courses must also be completed:

 - Innovation Project

 Additional Compulsory Courses are assessed through examination blocks which are held during examination sessions.

 |Examination Block 1||Weighting

 |Physics I + II||10|